 - 8.11.
-The Council are open to securing developer contributions on a phased basis. - 8.12.
+The Council are open to securing developer contributions on a phased basis.
 If a planning obligation is required for any detailed application, the Council will determine the total amount of developer contributions due for the development as a whole.
 For residential developments the rate per unit will be calculated and then added together.
 This combined total will then be equally divided by the number of homes proposed, resulting in one fixed developer contribution rate per home.
-Phased contributions will therefore be payable based on the number of home completions with the amount due not varying by which specific unit is built out. - 8.13.
+Phased contributions will therefore be payable based on the number of home completions with the amount due not varying by which specific unit is built out.
+In addition, where relevant, the contribution will be index linked to point of payment. - 8.12.
 If a planning obligation is required for any PPP application, the precise mix of unit types is not usually available and it is therefore not possible to accurately determine an upfront payment amount.
 As such, PPP applications of this nature are likely to require a planning obligation.
 Such planning obligations will set out the developer contribution rates on a per unit basis, with these figures informing a combined fixed developer contribution rate per home which will be finalised once the mix of property types are set out at the subsequent AMCPPP application stage.
 Phased contributions will then be payable based on the number of home completions.